Amica Mutual Pavilion: Music

 The Civic Center also received publicity in 1983 for a planned Kiss concert which never occurred.
 Rhode Island promoter Frank J. Russo scheduled the band on their Creatures of the Night Tour/10th Anniversary Tour for shows at both the Worcester Centrum on January 22, 1983, and the following night at the Civic Center, but canceled the Civic Center show when it sold only 2,000 tickets.
 Russo publicly offered to trade tickets to the Centrum show for Civic Center show tickets in lieu of refunds, with a free ride to and from Worcester.
 Hundreds of fans participated and were picked up by several chartered buses on Sabin Street in front of the Civic Center.
 A week later the situation was featured in a two-part WPRI Channel 12 news story by reporter Brian Rooney, citing it as a prime example of how the newly built Centrum was cutting deeply into the Civic Center's business by providing aggressive competition for events.

 Talking Heads performed in support of their album Speaking In Tongues on October 4, 1983.

-Van Halen performed at the Civic Center on March 17 and 18, 1984.
-The music video for the song "Panama" was partially filmed during a soundcheck at the venue.
+Van Halen performed at the Civic Center many times and the music video for the song "Panama" was partially filmed during a 1984 soundcheck at the venue.

+Journey performed at the Civic Center on November 2, 1986, in support of their Raised on Radio Tour.

 Phish have performed at the venue eight times, and three of their concerts there have been released on compact disc: Live Phish Volume 20 features the band's concert of December 29, 1994, and Live Phish 04.04.98 and Live Phish 04.05.98 feature the band's performances on April 4 and 5, 1998, which were part of their 1998 "Island Tour".

 James Taylor and Bonnie Raitt performed at the venue in March 2019.

 Sports

 Providence College men's basketball

 The Providence Friars men's basketball team has been the only major tenant of the arena since its inception, having played almost all of its home basketball games at the arena since 1972 with the exception of the 2020-21 season where their home games were at the on-campus arena Alumni Hall due to COVID-19 concerns.
 The Providence Friars men's basketball team and their fans have made the AMP one of the most intimidating environments in recent years for NCAA basketball.
-The Friars have an all time record of 615-236 (.722) at the AMP.
+The Friars have an all-time record of 615–236 (.722) at the AMP.
 On rare occasions, the Providence Friars women's basketball team has played "home" games in the arena, most notably for games against URI or UConn, where demand for tickets would be enough to warrant an arena larger than the 1,854-seat Alumni Hall.